xiaodongliang/forge.workflow-python-sample/README.md

 ## Setup/Usage Instructions

-Request your consumer key/secret key from https://developer.autodesk.com.
+* In order to make use of this sample, you need to register your consumer key, Request your consumer key/secret key from https://developer.autodesk.com.
+This provides the credentials to save in the file [credentials.txt](credentials.txt).

+* prepare a test model in the relative path, say samples/mytestmodel.rvt
+* replace the default model name at line 50
+* run the pythin script in any IDE.

 ## License